 Vowels can be long or short.
 A long vowel is signified with a macron above it.
 For example:

-There are also two different consonants — ‘wh’ and ‘ng’.
-Many Māori pronounce the ‘wh’ sound similar to the English ‘f’.
-The ‘ng’ is similar to the ‘ng’ sound in English words like ‘sing’, except that in Māori, words can start with ‘ng’.
+There are ten consonants in Māori: h, k, m, n, p, r, t, w and sounds with no direct English equivalent ‘wh’ and ‘ng’.
+The ‘wh’ sound similar to the English ‘f’.
+The ‘ng’ is similar to the ‘ng’ sound in ‘sing’.

 These experiences offer the chance to hear (and even practice) the Māori language.